Cyborg: Cyborg Foundation

 In 2010, the Cyborg Foundation became the world's first international organization dedicated to help humans become cyborgs.
 The foundation was created by cyborg Neil Harbisson and Moon Ribas as a response to the growing number of letters and emails received from people around the world interested in becoming cyborgs.
 The foundation's main aims are to extend human senses and abilities by creating and applying cybernetic extensions to the body, to promote the use of cybernetics in cultural events and to defend cyborg rights.
 In 2010, the foundation, based in Mataró (Barcelona), was the overall winner of the Cre@tic Awards, organized by Tecnocampus Mataró.

 In 2012, Spanish film director Rafel Duran Torrent, created a short film about the Cyborg Foundation.
 In 2013, the film won the Grand Jury Prize at the Sundance Film Festival's Focus Forward Filmmakers Competition and was awarded US$100,000.

-In popular culture
+In fiction

-Cyborgs have become a well-known part of science fiction literature and other media.
-Although many of these characters may be technically androids, they are often erroneously referred to as cyborgs.
+Cyborgs are a recurring feature of science fiction literature and other media.

-Perhaps the best known examples of cyborgs in popular culture are the Terminator, the Borg from Star Trek and the Daleks and Cybermen from Doctor Who.
-Other prominent cyborgs include RoboCop, Evangelion, characters from Universal Soldier, United States Air Force Colonel Steve Austin in both the novel Cyborg and, as acted out by Lee Majors, The Six Million Dollar Man, the Replicants from Blade Runner, Darth Vader, Lobot, and General Grievous from Star Wars, Inspector Gadget and the Cylons from the 2004 Battlestar Galactica series.

-From American comic books are characters including Deathlok and Victor "Cyborg" Stone; and manga and anime characters including 8 Man (the inspiration for RoboCop), Kamen Rider, Battle Tendencys Rudol von Stroheim, and Ghost in the Shells Motoko Kusanagi.

-Player characters such as Kano, Jax, Cyrax, and Sektor from the Mortal Kombat franchise, as well as Genji, an advanced cyborg ninja, who appears in Overwatch and Heroes of the Storm, are examples of cyborgs in video games.
-The Deus Ex video game series deals extensively with the near-future rise of cyborgs and their corporate ownership, as does the Syndicate series.

-William Gibson's Neuromancer features one of the first female cyborgs, a "Razorgirl" named Molly Millions, who has extensive cybernetic modifications and is one of the most prolific cyberpunk characters in the science fiction canon.
-The cyborg was also a central part of singer Janelle Monáe's 48-minute video corresponding with the release of her 2018 album "Dirty Computer."
-This emotion picture intertwined the relationship between human and technology, highlighting the power of the digital on a futuristic, dystopian society.
-Monáe has previously referred to herself as an android, depicting herself as a mechanical organism often conforming to idealistic standards, thus using the cyborg as a way to detach from these oppressive structures.